Daniel-Mietchen/2016-aesir/primary.rst

 bookmarklets to enable submission of documents to such servers from within any modern Web browser.
-The server code would contain an open source implementation of the parsing and annotation-marking logic used in hypothes.is, providing a framework that would readily enable developers to consume text and annotate it according to their own logic.
+The server code would contain an open source implementation of the parsing and annotation-marking logic used in Hypothes.is, providing a framework that would readily enable developers to consume text and annotate it according to their own logic.
 We would provide a full demo server implementation using a public open source code base (here, working with ContentMine would be